aWIPS Profiles

 Note

-After you configure aWIPS or aWIPS Forensic Capture settings, provision or reprovision a device to push the changes to the device.
+After you configure aWIPS or aWIPS Forensic Capture settings, provision or reprovision a device to apply the changes.

 Step 11